-Your memory is something which is beyond ordinary.
-Many neurologists are still trying to figure out the various mysterious functions of brain that we are still unknown to.
+Your memory is something that is beyond ordinary.
+Many neurologists are still trying to figure out the various mysterious functions of the brain that we are still unknown to.
 Funny thing is, even when you remember some of the early memories of your childhood, you might run around your room looking for your mobile which is already in your pocket.
 Sounds familiar?
 You would have wondered about how you forget all the things you learned right before you are about to write your exam.

 Well, that’s how tricky our brain is.

 Brains process different memories in different manners.
 Hence they also tend to forget according to various types of memories being stored and other functional reasons.
 The 4 major reasons why the brain forgets information are:

 Retrieval Failure: This happens when memories gradually fade from our brain due to incomplete rehearsal of certain information.
 This is a general form of forgetting

 Interference: When you try to remember 2 two things at once, there occurs a competition and hence brain would only absorb the most important one among the both.
 This results in forgetting the second category of information.